digitalronin/defi-stake-yield-brownie/README.md

 If you want to use the same process for your own fork you will need to change `digitalronin` to your GitHub username in the URL above, and in the `homepage` entry in `frontend/package.json`

-If you are deploying to the root of your own domain, you can remove the `homepage` entry.
+If you are deploying to the root of your own domain, you must remove the `homepage` entry.

 ## Pre-requisites